 If you are not sure what on-board charger you have, a quick call to your Service Advisor should answer your questions.

 Level 3: DC Fast Charging (DCFC)

 The next step up is DC Fast Charging (DCFC), which is sometimes referred to as Level 3.
 With DCFC, we start to get into charging speeds that make long-distance travel feasible.
 There are currently three DC FC standards, of which Tesla owners can take advantage of two.

 Note: DCFC bypasses your on-board chargers, so it does not make any difference if you have standard or upgraded on-board chargers.

 We’ll start with Tesla’s own Supercharger network because that is the fastest and easiest way to charge.
 Any Tesla owner can take advantage of the network of Superchargers as long as they have enabled Supercharging for their car.
-Currently, Superchargers have a maximum charging speed of 150kW with faster speeds expected in the future.
+Currently, Superchargers have a maximum charging speed of 120kW per car, although some early models are limited to 90kW.

 This has important implications when you are traveling, since it takes less time to fill your battery to 50% twice than it does to fill it once to 100%.
-I’ll cover road trips in another chapter, but, there short version is its generally a more effective use of time to charge just enough to get to your next charging stop.
-Its seldom effective to charge to 90%+ unless you are stopping for other reasons, such as a meal.
+I’ll cover road trips in another chapter, but, the short version is it’s generally a more effective use of time to charge just enough to get to your next charging stop.
+It’s seldom effective to charge to 90%+ unless you are stopping for other reasons, such as a meal.
 Given the spacing of Superchargers, I seldom Supercharge more than 60% unless there is an uphill climb involved.

 Things That Can Effect Charging Speed